LivePersonInc/developer-center/pages/documents/Historical Data/Messaging Interactions API/methods/conversations.md

-phone         | Consumer's phone number (provided by consumer in their profile). | string email         | Consumer's email (provided by consumer in their profile).        | string token         | Private identifier of the user.                                  | string
+phone         | Consumer's phone number (provided by consumer in their profile). | string email         | Consumer's email (provided by consumer in their profile).        | string token         | Private identifier of the user.                                  | string dialogId      | The Id of the dialog the agent is participating.                 | string

 _Transfer info_